 Tips 1: Conduct an Annual Insurance Check Up

 Call your agent or insurance company annually to discuss your policy limits and coverage.
 Make sure your policy reflects the correct square footage and features in your home.
 Get an estimate of the cost of re-building after a wildfire from a local contractor, and be skeptical of estimates less than $300/sq ft.
 In Marin, most rebuilding estimates should start at $400 per square foot or more depending on construction quality and home features.

 - Save money with a higher deductible, not lower coverage.

 - Don’t rely on the purchase price or appraised value of your home.

 Tips 2: Know What Your Policy Covers

 The details matter.
-Understand if you have a replacement cost policy that pays to replace all your items at current market price or an actual cash value policy that takes depreciation into account and pays less for aged items.
+Ask for a full replacement cost policy that pays to replace all your items at current market price rather than an actual cash value policy that takes depreciation into account and pays less for aged items.